cwford/TDAmTrade_Zorro_Plugin/README.md

 </p>

 ## Overview
-TDAmeritrade is a broker plug-in for Zorro, allowing it to communicate with TD Ameritrade using the TD Ameritrade REST API.
+TDAmTrade is a broker plug-in for Zorro, allowing the Zorro trading engine to communicate with TD Ameritrade through the TD Ameritrade REST API.
 This plug-in is free for non-commercial use.
-With this plug-in, you can use Zorro to automatically trade stocks, ETFs and options through your TD Ameritrade brokerage account.
+With it, you can use Zorro to automatically trade stocks, ETFs and options with a TD Ameritrade brokerage account.

+**Please note that you cannot trade indices (except through ETFs), futures, future options, or currency pairs (Forex) using this plug-in.
+The TD Ameritrade API does not allow for the trading of these instruments at the present time.**

 For information about getting started with this TD Ameritrade broker plug-in for Zorro, please see [the Wiki Documentation](https://github.com/cwford/TDAmTrade_Zorro_Plugin/wiki).

-**NOTE: The TD Ameritrade REST API does not allow for trading indices (except through ETFs), futures, future options, or currency pairs (Forex) through its REST API.**